Webb-Site by David M. Webb

 Being narrow in scope as it is, like his writing style, Mr. Webb's perspective is very much British in a now increasingly Chinese city, albeit, Hong Kong outwardly still retains much of its past British colonial characteristics.
 If you were a long-time British expat and familiar with the colonial Hong Kong, seeing the steady decline of British influence on all levels of Hong Kong society these days is heartbreaking.

-By any measure, WEBB-SITE is a far cry from a professionally published finance journal or publication.
-Nonetheless, with Mr. Webb's extensive experience and knowledge of this city and its stock and bond markets, this blog is worth a read, particularly to those who are interested in the current events happening in this major world financial hub.
+By any measure, WEBB-SITE is dry and tedious, a far cry from a professionally published finance journal or publication.
+Nonetheless, with Mr. Webb's extensive experience and knowledge of this city's stock and bond markets, this blog is worth a read, particularly to those who are interested in the current events happening in this major world financial hub.

 In the style of 紅 樓 夢, the